polarsquad/kubernetes-developer-workshop/www/content/preparation.md

 # By default, use the new namespace
 kubectl config set-context --current --namespace=$USER-test
 ```
+> ACTION: Windows users, you need to replace the `$USER` with your firstname

 Now you should see your new namespace and there should not be any pods running in the namespace